-The congregation of the Sisters of the Good Samaritan (http://www.goodsams.org.au/) was in 1857 founded in Sydney by the first Catholic Bishop of Australia, Archbishop John Bede Polding OSB.
-It was the first congregation of religious women founded in Australia and was based on the rule of St Benedict.
+The Sisters of the Good Samaritan congregation was founded in Sydney in 1857 by the first Catholic Bishop of Australia, Archbishop John Bede Polding OSB.
+The first congregation of religious women founded in Australia, it was based on the rule of St Benedict.
 Ten years later, the Sisters established Rosebank College at Five Dock.

-Rosebank College is part of a network of ten Good Samaritan Colleges in Australia.
-These are:
+Rosebank College is part of Good Samaritan Education, a network of 10 Good Samaritan Colleges in Australia:

-Each College has their own distinct spirit, however they are all committed to engaging in mutual support and provide extensive formation programs for students and staff.
+Each College has its own distinct spirit, however each is committed to engaging in mutual support and provides extensive formation programs for students and staff.

-As part of our Good Samaritan heritage, the College supports a number of Good Samaritan Ministries.
+As part of our Good Samaritan heritage, the College supports several Good Samaritan Ministries.
 These include:

 - The Good Samaritan Early Childhood Centre, Kiribati

 - Our Lady of Fatima Senior High School, Timor Leste